aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 ## What is ingress restriction?

-Ingress restriction means that you're restricting the incoming traffic to come from a certain source.
-With CloudFront, we use an [AWS managed prefix list](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-aws-managed-prefix-lists.html) which restricts the allowed traffic to a set of CIDR IP addresses associated with CloudFront edge locations.
-For Copilot, this means that when you specify `restrict_to.cdn: true` your Public Load Balancer is no longer fully publicy accessible, and can only be accessed through the CloudFront distribution.
-This is desired because a CloudFront distribution can help gaurd against security threats to your services.
+You can restrict incoming traffic to come from a certain source.
+For CloudFront, Copilot uses an [AWS managed prefix list](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-aws-managed-prefix-lists.html) to restrict allowed traffic to a set of CIDR IP addresses associated with CloudFront edge locations.
+When you specify `restrict_to.cdn: true`, your Public Load Balancer is no longer fully publicly accessible, and can only be accessed through the CloudFront distribution, guarding against security threats to your services.